JoeDoyle23/BurningPig/README.md

 since then.
 I also wasn't happy with the way the protocol was being handled.
 They tried to staticly define it, and enough packets are dynamic based on their content that I didn't want to try and fix it.

-BurningPig is a fresh start using Node v0.8+ and the goodness it has to offer, like streams!
+BurningPig was a fresh start using Node v0.8+ and the goodness it has to offer, like streams!

-Version 1.6.2 support is basic at the moment.

 **Node v0.10.* is now required for streams2 support!** - I'll add backwards compat soon.